- Normal precautions

 Options continue to become more limited for travel from Myanmar to Ireland, and these options are expected to become further restricted due to the grounding of numerous flights.
 You are strongly urged to contact your airline or travel agent urgently.

-The Department of Foreign Affairs and Trade strongly advises against any further non–essential travel to the region until the Covid-19 crisis has been contained.
+The Department of Foreign Affairs strongly advises against any further non–essential travel to the region until the Covid-19 crisis has been contained.

 Emergency responses to the Covid-19 crisis in many countries have included restrictions of flights to/from Europe; imposition of new mandatory quarantine arrangements and new restrictions affecting the admission of Irish people travelling to and within the Asia Pacific region.